Relocation Guide

 Although opportunities exist in technology, tourism, and remote work, the local job market can be restrictive for non-Portuguese speakers.

-• Average wages are lower than in Northern Europe or North America.
+• Average wages are generally lower than in Northern Europe or North America.

 • Some employers prefer candidates fluent in Portuguese.

-• Employment outside major cities can be scarce.
+• Employment outside major cities may be more limited.

-Many expatriates choose self-employment, freelancing, or remote contracts to overcome these limitations.
+Some foreign residents choose self-employment, freelancing, or remote contracts to work around these constraints.

 Language Barriers